w3c/wot/planning/wg-schedule.md

 Note: With this publication, the document will be retired.

 ### Profiles
-* July 31, 2025 : WoT Profiles 1.0 Working Group Note publication
+* End of September(?), 2025 : WoT Profiles 1.0 Working Draft update publication
 * October 31, 2025: WoT Profiles 2.0 Use Cases & Requirements publication

 ### Security and Privacy
-* March 13, 2025 : Group Note Publication Request
+* (?), 2025 : Group Note Publication Request